sinemsevimlikurt/user-management-new/README.md

    mvn spring-boot:run
    ```

-The backend will start on `http://localhost:8080`.
+The backend will run at `http://localhost:8080`.

 ### Frontend Installation